Title: GSK Science in the Summer Program Instructor

 - Contribute to a professional and motivational work environment by encouraging teamwork and providing positive reinforcement to team members when a job is well done.

-- Other duties as may be assigned
+- Complete other duties as may be assigned.

 Disclaimer: Please note this job description is not designed to cover or contain a comprehensive listing of activities, duties or responsibilities that are required of the employee for this job.
 Duties, responsibilities and activities may change at any time with or without notice.
 I have read and understand the job description as stated above and accept that any of the tasks may be modified or changed.
 I can perform essential functions of the job listed above, with or without reasonable accommodation.